Valley View Mall (Virginia): History

-The mall was sold in 2001 to Chattanooga, Tennessee, based CBL & Associates Properties, Inc. In recent years, Valley View Mall has attracted prominent national retailers including Eddie Bauer and Old Navy.
+The mall was sold in 2001 to Chattanooga, Tennessee–based CBL & Associates Properties, Inc. In recent years, Valley View Mall has attracted prominent national retailers including Eddie Bauer and Old Navy.
 Most outparcel locations near the mall have been developed since the mid-1990s.
 Starbucks built a location in 2005, which was its first cafe in the Roanoke Valley.
 Hecht's was officially renamed Macy's on September 9, 2006.

 A lifestyle center is being built in stages on a portion of what was the parking lot near the JCPenney and Sears entrances to the mall, with most of the freestanding dining locations now complete.
 The development is called "The District at Valley View", and features Barnes & Noble, various fashion retailers, and restaurants including Carrabba's Italian Grill, Abuelo's Mexican Food Embassy, and Panera Bread.
 H&M opened its first western Virginia store in the mall on August 28, 2014 diagonal to the right from Sears.
 Gap closed its store at mall on January 26, 2015; it was one of the mall's major stores.

 On August 6, 2019, it was announced that Sears would be closing as part of a plan to close 26 stores nationwide.
 The store closed in October 2019.

 A well-known landmark in Valley View Mall was the "Shoe Tie Guy" statue, of an older man in a sweater with his leg raised onto the surface of a park bench tying his shoe.
 It was removed on October 26, 2020 due to "loose bolts"; it is unclear if the statue's removal is temporary or permanent.

 Youth Escort Policy

 Valley View Mall began a Youth Escort Policy in July 2007.
-All persons under 18 visiting the mall after 6:00 PM on Friday, Saturday, and Sunday, must either be accompanied by an adult or leave the premises.
+All persons under 18 visiting the mall after 6:00 p.m. on Friday, Saturday, and Sunday, must either be accompanied by an adult or leave the premises.
 Unescorted teens may shop in the anchor stores but may not enter the mall area.
 Management implemented the policy in response to mall patrons who complained of unsupervised teenagers roaming around the mall and loitering in surrounding parking lots during weekend nights.
 Management had previously added extra security to address these concerns.
 Some local teens, who complained of a lack of entertainment alternatives in Roanoke, protested the decision as group penalization for the actions of a minority, and planned a boycott of the mall.